Sportradar aims to raise as much as $532 mln in U.S. IPO

 Sept 7 (Reuters) - Switzerland-based sports data provider Sportradar Group AG is aiming to raise as much as $532 million in a U.S. initial public offering (IPO), a regulatory filing showed on Tuesday.

-It also said entities affiliated with Eldridge and Radcliff Management Llc and some other investors would buy $159 million of its Class A ordinary shares at IPO price.
+Sportradar also said entities affiliated with Eldridge and Radcliff Management Llc as well as some other investors would buy $159 million of its Class A ordinary shares at the IPO price.

 Founded in 2001, Sportradar serves more than 1,600 customers across 120 countries and is an official partner of the National Basketball Association, the National Hockey League and the NASCAR, according to the company's website.